niuiic/multiple-session.nvim/README.md

 ## Notice

 For users who use `noice.nvim` together, make sure to load `noice.nvim` at `VimEnter`(set `event = "VimEnter"`), but not at start.

+For any problems that arise, first try deleting the session file and rebuilding.